Neely Spence Gracey: International and professional career

 Spence Gracey returned to running towards the end of 2014 and early 2015 saw her improve to 72:39 minutes in the half marathon as runner-up at the Gasparilla Distance Classic.
 After third place at the Gate River Run she won the Garry Bjorklund Half Marathon in a new personal record of 71:27 minutes.
 Other outings were fourth at the Falmouth Road Race, second at the USA 10-mile championships, and runner-up at the Rock 'n' Roll Philadelphia Half Marathon.
 Though another best of 69:59 minutes came for Spence Gracey at the latter race, the cost was a foot injury that caused her to skip the Olympic Marathon Trials.

 She opened 2016 with a win at the Rock ‘n’ Roll Mardi Gras Half Marathon and then followed in her father's footsteps by entering the 2016 Boston Marathon.
 At the race she made a successful debut in 2:35:00 hours – the top American performer that year, and ninth overall.
 Neely finished second behind Buze Diribe at 2016 AACR Rock 'n' Roll Philadelphia Half Marathon in 1:12:08.

 Spence Gracey finished 8th in the 2016 TCS New York City Marathon in a time of 2:34:55.

+On June 30, 2023, Gracey attempted and broke the Guinness World Record in the Female Stroller Mile, running 5:24.18 while pushing her son at the Englewood High School track in Englewood, Colorado.